Early Look

 Economic Calendar:

-• 10:00 AM ET Employment Trends for June
+• 10:00 AM ET Employment Trends for September

 Earnings Calendar:

-• Earnings Before the Open: none
+• Earnings Before the Open: VCIG

-• Earnings After the Close: none
+• Earnings After the Close: AEHR STZ

 Economic Calendar: